adamcharnock/routeros-diff/README.md

 /routing ospf instance add name=core router-id=100.127.0.1
 ```

-Rather, this must be formatted as separate 'sections' and 'expressions'.
+Rather, this must be formatted as separate 'sections' and 'expressions' on different lines.
 For example:

 ```r
 /routing ospf instance